geodaai/geodaai.github.io/README.md

-# GeoDa AI Project
+# GeoDa.AI Project

-This is the repository for information about the GeoDa AI project.
+This is the repository for information about the GeoDa.AI project.

 ## Project Overview

-GeoDa AI is a project to create modern Javascript libraries for spatial data analysis for the AI era.
+GeoDa.AI is a project to create modern Javascript libraries for spatial data analysis for the AI era.

 ## Project Goals

-The goals of the GeoDa AI project are to:
+The goals of the GeoDa.AI project are to:

 - 1. Create a Javascript library for building AI Assistant with powerful data analysis tools and interactive React chat UI in [OpenAssistant repository](https://github.com/geodaai/openassistant)
 - 2. Create a modern Javascript library for spatial data analysis in [GeoDa-Lib repository](https://github.com/geodaai/geodalib)

 ## Project Governance

-The GeoDa AI project charter is:
+The GeoDa.AI project charter is:

 - [Charter](https://github.com/geodaai/geodaai.github.io/blob/main/CHARTER.md)

-The GeoDa AI project uses the following governance model:
+The GeoDa.AI project uses the following governance model:

 - [Governance](https://github.com/geodaai/geodaai.github.io/blob/main/GOVERNANCE.md)